Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-Next, to find the relevant correlations, we plot the spatial distributions of center of mass (COM) of Loop-3 and Loop-4 in interval $(0.8-1) \tau$ SI-8, and compare this distribution with the distribution of RFs for Arc-2-2 architecture.
-We do this because at this stage of the life cycle the RFs are traversing along the contours of Loop-3 and Loop-4.
-We find reasonable one-to-one correspondence as shown in SI-9, between the two sets of plots, in terms of the separation of the spatial distributions of RFs and the COMs of loops-3 and 4.
-This implies that the RFs get separated along the cell long axis as the Loops-3 and 4 often occupy different regions.
-This may be a consequence of mutual repulsion between Loops-3 and 4, and further entropic interactions with Loops-1 and 2 of both the replicated chromosomes.
-All loops jostle for space to avoid each other and often end up interchanging positions.
+For further investigation of the above observations, we plot the spatial distributions of the center of mass (COM) of Loop-3 and Loop-4 in interval $(0.8-1)$ for each of the individual 50 independent runs, refer to data provided in SI-15.
+Furthermore, we compare this distribution with the distribution of RFs for Arc-2-2 architecture for each independent runs.
+We do this because at this stage of the life cycle, the RFs are traversing along the contours of Loop-3 and Loop-4.
+We find reasonable one-to-one correspondence in the position of the peaks of the distribution for the COM of loops and the RFs.
+The representative data for one particular run is shown in Fig.\ref{fig:ForksLoops}(a) and Fig.\ref{fig:ForksLoops}(b).
+Refer to SI-16 for one-to-one comparison for $5$ different independent runs out of $50$, which are shown individually in SI-13 and SI-15.
+This implies that the RFs remain separated along the cell's long axis in the region between the quarter position and the center of the cylinder.
+The Loops-3 and 4 can exchange positions as they occupy positions along the long axis with only partial overlap.
+This is a consequence of mutual entropic repulsion between Loops-3 and 4.
+Entropic interactions with Loops-1 and 2 of both the replicated chromosomes position the Loops-3 and Loop3 away from the cylinder poles.
+All loops jostle for space to avoid each other and often end up interchanging positions along the long axis.

-The reader may question: If the above reasoning is correct then why do the spatial distributions of the RFs in the $(0.2-0.4)$ interval (and in the subsequent intervals except the last one) not show four peaks?
-We remind the reader that in these stages of the life cycle the RFs mostly traverse along the contours of Loop-1 and Loop-2.
+{\em Difference in the behavior of Loop-1 and Loop-2 vs. Loop-3 and Loop-4:} Why do the spatial distributions of the RFs in the $(0.2-0.4)$ and $(0.4-0.6)$ intervals not show four peaks in contrast to the distribution in the $(0.8-1)$ interval?
+This is because in the earlier stages of the life cycle, the RFs traverse along the chain contours of Loop-1 and Loop-2 of DNA-1 and DNA-2.
 They reach Loops 3 and 4 only in the last stage of the life cycle.
-The Loops-3 and Loop-4 are different from Loops 1 and 2, since they are closer to the {\em dif-ter} CL along the loop contour.
-As a consequence Loops 3 and 4 have a greater propensity to interchange positions (to avoid spatial overlaps while exploring conformational microstates) along the cell long axis, as compared to that of loops 1 and 2.
-The interchanging of loops are better visualised in SI-10.
-To have a complete understanding of the cause of repulsion between loops, and how the location of the loops along chain contour affects the organization of loops with respect to each other, refer \cite{dna2}.
+The Loops-3 and Loop-4 behave differently from Loop-1 and Loop-2, as they are closer to the {\em dif-ter} CL, and thereby try to avoid overlaps not only with each other but also Loop-3,4 of the other polymer and the ter-segments (Loop-5) from both polymers.
+As a consequence Loop-3 and Loop-4 have a greater propensity to interchange positions along the cell long axis, as compared to that of loops 1 and 2.
+The interchanging of loops are better visualised in Fig.\ref{fig:ForksLoops}.
+To have a improved understanding of how different polymer architectures affect the organization of loops with respect to each other, refer to our article \cite{dna2}.